N8Grant/TripodsREU/documents/Week4/week4.md

 # Week 3
 ## Goals
-- Make sure they have p-values lower than .1
+- Also use FPKM data to check how cBioPortal came to their results, they claim that the median of the data is used but in another file they use the max.
+So basically see which transcript sequences are mapped to the same genes and see how they came to the numbers that they got

+- Get started on paper

+Done:
 - Check the patients at the tail ends of the distributions of immune cells to see if any of them show extreme values across multiple immune cell types (ex. at the tail end of both mono and DC cells)
 - Check to see if there is a correlation between the immune cell frequency and the  survival of the patients
 - Use the FPKM data on usc Xena and perform simmilar analysis as I have already done before to see if any of the transcript level genes could be of interest
-- Also use FPKM data to check how cBioPortal came to their results, they claim that the median of the data is used but in another file they use the max.
-So basically see which transcript sequences are mapped to the same genes and see how they came to the numbers that they got
 - Go over old analysis and check for other genes which showed up with high entropy to see if there was any interesting pathways
-- Get started on paper
+- Look at the other characteristics of patients and try to find relationships.

 If I have time:
 - Generate data from the LM22 file from cibersort and later the LM22 source file by chosing random scalars for each of the columns of immune cell types and then summing all of the genes values up to reate a mixture sample.
 Later on introduce noise into the mix by sampling from anormal distribution with a scaled variance and then see how the neural net performs.